mariohernandez/components-for-beginners/exercises/exercise-2/exercise-2.2.md

 {% endtab %}
 {% endtabs %}

 * In `hero.twig` we are now using a Twig include to use the new button component.
-Notice that because we created objects foor button and cta, we only need to match the top level object.
+Notice that because we created objects for button and cta, we only need to match the top level object.
 Since all properties inside both objects are identical, this property matching happens automatically.

 After saving your changes and Pattern Lab reloads, you should not see any difference except now the Hero component is using a button atom.